FCE Gerunds and infinitives Vocabulary Sport

 Match the words to correct sport.

-triple jump gears fairway red card service lift
+triple jump gears red card service lift fairway

 cycling